-3.1 \Members of the public, which for these purposes shall mean persons living or working in the Borough, may ask questions of members of the Executive at meetings of the Executive.
+3.1 Members of the public, which for these purposes shall mean persons living or working in the Borough, may ask questions of members of the Executive at meetings of the Executive.

-3.2 What is the procedure for asking questions?
-Order of Questions
+What is the procedure for asking questions?

-Questions will be asked in the order notice of them was received, except that the Leader may group together similar questions.
+3.2 Questions will be asked in the order notice of them was received, except that the Leader may group together similar questions.

-3.3 How do I raise a question?
-Notice of Questions
+How do I raise a question?

-A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Chief Executive no later than 12 noon, seven days before the day of the meeting.
+3.3 A question may only be asked if notice has been given by delivering it in writing or by electronic mail to the Chief Executive no later than 12 noon, seven days before the day of the meeting.
 Each question must give the name and address of the questioner and should specify the member to whom the question is to be put.

-3.4 How many questions can I raise?
-Number of Questions
+How many questions can I raise?

-At any one meeting no person may submit more than three questions and no more than three questions may be asked on behalf of one organisation.
+3.4 At any one meeting no person may submit more than three questions and no more than three questions may be asked on behalf of one organisation.

-3.5 What questions can I ask the Executive?
+What questions can I ask the Executive?